Reconstruction of the Dipole Amplitude in the Dipole Picture as a mathematical Inverse Problem: Conclusions

-This closure test with precisely known dipole amplitudes will help us to understand the reconstruction results in more detail, once we apply this framework to HERA DIS data.
-The reconstruction of the dipole amplitude from real data seems to hold great potential for further phenomenology.
-How closely will the reconstruction agree with established parametrizations?
-Or alternatively, if the reconstructions are evolved \textit{backward} towards larger Bjorken-$x$, does the ''initial condition`` functional shape agree with the theoretically motivated models, such as McLerran--Venugopalan or IP-sat parametrizations of the initial condition?
+This proof-of-principle closure test with precisely known dipole amplitudes will help us to understand the reconstruction results in more detail, once we apply this framework to HERA DIS data.
+The reconstruction of the dipole amplitude from real data seems to hold great potential for novel small-$x$ phenomenology, such as an in-detail comparison between the reconstructed dipole amplitude, and theoretical predictions for the Bjorken-$x$ evolution of the dipole amplitude as described by evolution equations such as the Balitsky--Kovchegov~\cite{Balitsky:1995ub,Kovchegov:1999ua,Kovchegov:1999yj} or JIMWLK~\cite{JalilianMarian:1996xn, JalilianMarian:1997jx, Jalilian-Marian:1997ubg, JalilianMarian:1997gr, Iancu:2001md, Iancu:2000hn, Ferreiro:2001qy, Iancu:2001ad} equation.
+This would be a novel opportunity to examine the more computationally expensive evolution equations, since their predictions could be compared directly against the dipole amplitude reconstructed from the cross section data, instead of having to use them in a conventional fit procedure.
+Or alternatively, if the reconstructions are evolved \textit{backward} towards larger Bjorken-$x$ with the BK equation, does the resulting ''initial condition`` functional shape agree with the theoretically motivated models, such as McLerran--Venugopalan or IP-sat parametrizations of the initial condition?
 It will be interesting to see, whether we are able to reliably reconstruct the normalization $\sigma_0(\xbj)$ from inclusive DIS HERA data.
 That would give a view free from parametrization-bias into the transverse area of the proton as the function of Bjorken-$x$, since the reconstruction is performed independently at each $x$.
 The application of this reconstruction framework to inclusive HERA data is on-going and out of the scope of this proof-of-principle work.
+While the available HERA data could prove to be a challenging application for these methods, the next-generation data from the Electron--Ion Collider should be of sufficient fidelity and quantity for this approach.

+The novel approach employed in this work is enabled by the mathematical inverse problems paradigm, where the underlying mathematical nature of the connection between the inferred quantity and the measured data is leveraged to solve the inference problem in a more general sense, as is done in indirect measurement and imaging.
+The key step was to recognize the inclusive DIS in the dipole picture as a linear integral transformation inverse problem, to which applicable standard methods are widely available from numerous applications~\cite{Hansen:1994:regtools,Hansen:2007:regtools,Hansen:2017airtools,Hansen:2021ct}.
+In a sense, this approach is a generalization of the perspective taken in Ref.~\cite{Munier:2001nr} where the analytic invertibility of the Fourier transform is leveraged towards analogous model-free inference of the impact parameter dependence of the dipole amplitude, whereas in this work we employ methods applicable to a more general class of integral transformation problems to infer the $r$-dependence.